ibrahimnganga/Password-Strength-Checker-Flask/README.md

 Contributions are welcome!
 If you have suggestions for improvements or additional features, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the Flask community for providing a robust framework for web development.